The Real Estate Investment Structure Taxation Review: Italy

 Profit distribution obligations

-SIIQs, each year, must distribute at least 70 per cent of the lower of:103
+Each year, SIIQs must distribute at least 70 per cent of the lower of:89

-- net profits deriving from the lease activity or from participations in SIIQs, SIINQs, qualifying REIFs, qualifying SICAFs; and
+- net profits deriving from the lease activity or from participations in SIIQs, SIINQs, qualifying REIFs and qualifying SICAFs; and

 - total profits available for distribution, according to Italian civil law.

-Furthermore, SIIQs must distribute at least 50 per cent of net capital gains realised on the disposal of real estate properties held for lease or of participations in SIIQs, SIINQs, qualifying REIFs and qualifying SICAFs, in the two years subsequent to the disposal.104 The Revenue Agency105 clarified that unrealised capital gains accounted for as a result of the application of the 'fair value method' under IAS 40 for the valuation of real estate properties are not subject to the distribution obligation.
+Furthermore, SIIQs must distribute at least 50 per cent of net capital gains realised on the disposal of real estate properties held for lease or of participations in SIIQs, SIINQs, qualifying REIFs and qualifying SICAFs in the two years subsequent to the disposal.90

 The same distribution obligations apply also to SIINQs.